restatedev/documentation/docs/overview.md

 ## Restate in your stack
+Let's contrast Restate to a few other technologies to clarify where Restate sits in the stack.
 ### Restate vs. service mesh
 Building applications with Restate eliminates the necessity for certain features of service meshes, for example retries and service discovery.

-Where Service Meshes perform retries in a very simple way, Restate retries in a “state aware” manner, supplying committed execution state from its logs and ensures that no effects get duplicated through the retries.
+Where service meshes perform retries in a very simple way, Restate retries in a “state aware” manner, supplying committed execution state from its logs and ensures that no effects get duplicated through the retries.
 Restate also allows combining multiple effects (like sending messages or updating state) into an atomic action, which is beyond the capabilities of service meshes, because it requires transactional persistence of those actions.

-One can think of Restate as similar to a Service Mesh, but pulled up to the application layer.
+One can think of Restate as similar to a service mesh, but pulled up to the application layer.
 That way, Restate can provide stronger end-to-end guarantees, because that layer provides more application context compared to the network layer.

-Restate can still be used together with Service Meshes, both for the communication between the Restate Runtime and the Service endpoints, but also between the Restate Runtime workers.
+Restate can still be used together with service meshes for the communication between Restate and the service endpoints.
 Common security features from service meshes (mTLS, etc.) make them still a valuable addition.

 ### Restate vs. message broker